alexmi256/property-scraper-tools/README.md

 **Cons**
 - Still need to understand schema
 - You'll need to write custom code to clean up the response data so that the data can be stored

 ##### JSONtoSQLAnalyzer with automatic datatype guessing in SQlite
 **Pros**
-- It's free to do
+- It's free to do check
 - Automatically tries to guess data types for column values
+- Fallback to TEXT when we created inconsistent data by trying to auto cast

 **Cons**
 - Not perfect, logic for some data types will still live in queries/code
+- No real improvement in storage size ¯\_(ツ)_/¯
+- Increased risk of having multiple data types, these will fallback to TEXT but it means more manual fixes

 **Neutral**
 - Further separates raw response data from stored response data